makubacki/tianocore.github.io/EDK-II-Draft-Specification.md

 source format and published using the [Gitbook Action](https://github.com/marketplace/actions/gitbook-action).
 The source content for these documents are in GIT repositories in the [Tianocore-docs](https://github.com/tianocore-docs) organization hosted by [GitHub](https://github.com).
-Document feedback, issues, and feature requests can be entered in [Tianocore Bugzilla](https://bugzilla.tianocore.org).
+Document feedback, issues, and feature requests can be entered as a GitHub Issues in the document GitHub repository.

 * **_EDK II Build Specification_** \[
 [HTML   ](https://tianocore-docs.github.io/edk2-BuildSpecification/draft/),